alain2208/speech-list/README.md

 Today aroung 250 Hours splits into more than 400 000 Mp3 audio files available for download.

+some are 'invalid' they had not been tagged as enough good

 A lot are completley tagged with gender, age, origin but more than 100 000 are not tagged at all today.

 [Mozilla Common  Voice Project](https://voice.mozilla.org/)